jecxk/GROUP_PROJECT_V2/README.md

 Copy code
 cd training
 python export_onnx.py
-You will get something like:
+This will create something like:

 text
 Copy code
 EXPORT/smoking_yolo11s/smoking_yolo11s.onnx
-You can also create a simple labels.txt:
+You can also create labels.txt for external applications:

 text
 Copy code
 cigarette
 cigar
 smoke
-for use in your app.

 7. Troubleshooting
 [ERROR] Không mở được video!

-Check that INPUT_VIDEO_PATH is correct.
+Check that INPUT_VIDEO_PATH points to an existing file.

-Try copying the video into the repo, e.g. training/videos/test.mp4, and update the path.
+Try moving the video into the repository (e.g. training/videos/test.mp4) and updating the path.

-CUDA / GPU not detected
+CUDA not detected (cuda?
+False)

-Run:

-bash
-Copy code
-python -c "import torch; print(torch.__version__); print('cuda?', torch.cuda.is_available())"
-If cuda?
-False, either:

-install the correct CUDA-enabled torch build, or

-change device=0 → device='cpu' in the scripts.
+Make sure the correct CUDA-enabled PyTorch build is installed (or switch device to "cpu").

-CUDA out of memory while training
+CUDA out of memory during training

-Reduce batch size in train_smoking.py (e.g. batch=4 or batch=2).
+Lower the batch size in train_smoking.py (batch=4 or batch=2).

-Make sure no other heavy GPU tasks are running.
+Close other GPU-heavy applications.

-8. Contact / Notes
+8. Contact
-Repository owner: jecxk
+Repository owner: @jecxk

-Model: YOLO11s fine-tuned for smoking detection (3 classes: cigarette, cigar, smoke).
+Model: YOLO11s, fine-tuned for 3-class smoking detection (cigarette, cigar, smoke).